AmpereComputing/pi-day-tutorial/howto-terraform-rms.md

 # Welcome to Pi Day 2023!

-## Infrastructure Deployment with the OCI CLI
+## Infrastructure Deployment with Terraform

 The entirety of this workshop can be run on a single OCI Compute Instance powered by **Ampere®**.
 The Compute instance will run inside of a Virtual Cloud Network (VCN) in a public subnet.
 If you're reading this, its because you chose to deploy these resources using Terraform and the Resource Manager Service (RMS)...so lets do this!